Reduce waste, reduce single-use plastic, fridge hacks, food storage hacks, and how to organize your fridge!

 The Fridge Doors

-My manual of my fridge specifically states that the doors are dairy-friendly and it is fine to keep your milks there!
+The manual of my fridge specifically states that the doors are dairy-friendly and it is fine to keep your milk there!

-You can also use this area for your daily jug of water/ juice ( any fresh juice that you make should be kept in a clear glass jar so you can monitor if it goes murky or has any colour changes).
+You can also use this area for your daily jug of water/ juice (any fresh juice that you make should be kept in a clear glass jar so you can monitor if it goes murky or has any color changes).
 It is also, surprisingly, a good area to keep any butter/spreads as they don’t need the constant cold temperature.
 In fact, it’s great since your spreads will likely be far more ‘spreadable’ straight from the fridge if kept here.

 I’ll also often keep my home-made nut butters and nut flours in here.
 It will maintain them for slightly longer and keep the oils from separating in the butters.